Why do we meditate?

 In general, no matter what type of meditation one does, almost all meditation is essentially the same: it is the practice of making the mind calm by giving it one object of focus.

-As many leaves as you can find in a forest, as many objects of concentration as you can imagine, there are styles of meditation; which are all basically different objects of focus one can give to the mind.
+As many leaves as you can find in a forest, as many objects of concentration as you can imagine, there are styles of meditation; which are all essentially different objects of focus one can give to the mind.
 The breath, a combination of words, a mantra, the sensations on the body, movement of the body, a fishing rod in one’s hand, music, an object of devotion such as a shrine to a god, a dot on the wall, a rock: all can be the object of one’s meditation, and all will serve the purpose of calming the mind and making it steady.

 Rather than having its calming effect only as long as we are concentrating on our object of meditation, this meditation is meant to be applied everywhere, in every aspect of our lives.
-It is not just an observation technique; it is an essential element in the work of developing wisdom, together with working on developing one’s qualities, and practicing morality.
-It can therefore not work if it is learned just by itself as an observation technique.

-If you would like to read more about how this meditation works and how it relates to practicing morality and developing wisdom, the following articles all talk about this in more depth:
+If you would like to read more about how meditation works and how it relates to practicing morality and developing wisdom, the following articles all talk about this in more depth: